saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkoutbillingaddressupdate">CheckoutBillingAddressUpdate</a></td>
 <td>

-Update billing address in the existing Checkout.
+Update billing address in the existing checkout.

 </td>
 </tr>